Scottsdaaale/Scottsdaaale/README.md

 # Hi there, I'm Scotty 👋

-I'm a Web Developer who is passionate about building web applications with React, Django, and Ruby on Rails.
+I'm a developer who is passionate about building web applications.

 ## 🚀 Projects